Lujun-5175/databootcamp_eda_case/README.md

 This work was completed as part of a course EDA case study.

+The dataset includes both current loan application data and previous loan history, allowing us to examine how past credit behavior may influence current repayment outcomes.

+---

 ## What We Explored

-* Overall distribution of the repayment outcome
+* Overall distribution of the repayment outcome and class imbalance
-* Key applicant characteristics (e.g., income, employment-related variables)
+* Key applicant characteristics (e.g., income, demographics, asset ownership)
-* Loan features such as loan amount, term, and pricing indicators
+* Loan features such as credit amount and related financial variables
-* Credit history variables and their relationship to default
+* Credit bureau request behavior and prior application history
+* Interaction effects between income and loan size
-* Basic comparisons between borrower groups
+* Basic comparisons between borrower groups to identify higher-risk segments

+---

 ## Approach